Nut rage incident: Controversy

-Following the flight attendant's dismissal, the airline contacted him over a dozen times, pressuring him to tell the South Korean transport authorities that he had voluntarily resigned.
+Following Park's ejection from the flight and subsequent demotion, the airline contacted him over a dozen times, pressuring him to tell the South Korean transport authorities that he had voluntarily resigned.
 Two members of the investigative team assigned to the incident were former Korean Air employees.
 Transport Minister Suh Seoung-hwan expressed confidence that the team would conduct their investigation independently and fairly.
 The flight attendant, however, believed that the government investigation would be unjust, and instead reported the incident directly to the media, initiating a public furor.
 Suh pledged to refer the matter to prosecutors and request "strict penalties" if the investigation showed collusion with the airline.
 Lawmakers were skeptical and wanted the Board of Audit and Inspection to intervene.

 After the incident was made public, it was revealed that Cho had attacked a flight attendant in 2013 after being served improperly cooked ramen noodles.
 This incident had been covered up by the airline, which found no wrongdoing.
 According to the police, a company executive ordered employees to delete records of the nut rage incident.
 It was also known that Heather Cho's representative, Korean Air, pressured the victims (flight attendant and the chief) to lie about the incident, and downplay what happened while being publicly questioned.
 But unaffiliated witnesses (including a first-class passenger) corroborated the victims' accounts by describing how Cho threw the packet of nuts and physically attacked the employees, and the plan was leaked, stirring the controversy even further.
 Cho herself denied any such actions despite widespread skepticism.

 When the incident became public, there was popular indignation against Cho and Korean Air.
 Korean Air responded to public outrage by forcing Cho to resign from her job as vice-president.
-She initially said she would resign from all positions, but actually kept her position as chairperson of Korean Air, president of KAL Hotel Network and Hanjin Tour.
+She initially said she would resign from all positions, but actually kept her positions as chairperson of Korean Air and president of KAL Hotel Network and Hanjin Tour.
 Despite the early cover-up, criminal charges were later brought against her.
 It was thought that Korean Air could be fined around US$2 million.
 Cho attended the Aviation and Railway Accident Investigation Board's investigation on December 12, saying she would issue an apology to the cabin crew chief and flight attendant in question.
 Cho's father, Korean Air chairman Cho Yang-ho, also apologized for his daughter's "foolish act".
 Heather Cho visited the homes of the cabin crew chief and flight attendant to apologize in person, but left them notes because they were not at home.

 One of the reasons for the widespread press coverage of the incident, particularly in South Korea, was that it illustrated the apparent widespread power (and abuse of it) held by the members of South Korean family businesses (chaebols).
 Passenger rates on Korean Air domestic flights dropped 6.6% in December 2014, compared to the previous year.